gazbert/bxbot/README.md

 Issues and new features will be managed using the project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) - submit bugs here.

 You are welcome to take on new features or fix bugs!
-See the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+See [here](CONTRIBUTING.md) for how to get involved.

 ## User Guide